Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

 A Hedera TopicID is a triplet of numbers (shard.realm.num), e.g., `0.0.29656231`, represents topic identifier `29656231` within realm `0` and shard `0`.
 Realms and shards are Hedera network constructs; currently, all topics reside in shard 0 and realm 0.

+### Topic Association Models

+The `did-topic-id` parameter allows for flexibility in how DID operations are logged on HCS, supporting two primary models:

+  - **Dedicated Topic Model:** In this model, a single HCS topic is created and used for the messages of a single DID.
+This provides a clean, segregated history for the DID but may involve higher operational overhead if managing a large number of DIDs.
+  - **Shared Topic Model:** In this model, a single HCS topic can be used to log messages for multiple DIDs.
+This can be more efficient and cost-effective for organizations managing many related DIDs, as it consolidates HCS interactions.
+The choice between these models is left to the implementer or DID controller.

 # 3\.
 CRUD Operations

 Create, Update, and Deactivate operations against a DID Document under the v2.0 ruleset are performed by submitting authorized messages to the DID's associated Hedera Consensus Service (HCS) topic.
 Authorization **must** be achieved via cryptographic proofs linked to the DID's designated controller(s), as detailed below.